JanssenProject/jans/docs/janssen-server/auth-server/crypto/key-generation.md

 ## Operational recommendations

-- Treat the PKCS#12 keystore and `jansConfWebKeys` as one atomic configuration unit.
+- Treat the PKCS#12 keystore and `jansConfWebKeys` as one atomic configuration unit
-- Never overwrite the active keystore before creating and validating a backup.
+- Never overwrite the active keystore before creating and validating a backup
-- Never use a short test validity such as two or ten days in production.
+- Never use a short test validity such as two or ten days in production
-- Keep the keystore password aligned with `keyStoreSecret` in `jansConfDyn`.
+- Keep the keystore password aligned with `keyStoreSecret` in `jansConfDyn`
-- Restrict the keystore and JWKS files to the service account.
+- Restrict the keystore and JWKS files to the service account
-- Schedule key rotation before expiration and test it in a non-production environment first.
+- Schedule key rotation before expiration and test it in a non-production environment first
 - Retain previous public keys for an overlap period when existing signed tokens must remain verifiable.
-A destructive replacement can invalidate tokens that were signed with the previous keys.
+A destructive replacement can invalidate tokens that were signed with the previous keys
 - For clustered deployments, distribute the same keystore to every Jans Auth node and update shared persistence only once.
 Restart nodes in a controlled sequence.